Laughing Samoans

 The Laughing Samoans were a New Zealand-based duo formed by comedians Eteuati Ete and Tofiga Fepulea'i, both of Samoan descent.
 The duo have toured in New Zealand in sold-out shows and internationally to Australia, United States, the Cook Islands, Hawai'i, Fiji and England in 2009.

-Their first show as a duo was called A Small Samoan Wedding, and toured around New Zealand in 2004 before travelling overseas.
+Their first show as a duo was called A Small Samoan Wedding, and toured around New Zealand in 2004 before traveling overseas.
 Since then, they have toured with a new show almost every year: